Business Ideas for Kid Entrepreneurs

 If you live in one of those neighbourhoods where every kid has got a bike and rides around in the afternoon, inevitably they break or tyres get punctured and need repairs which requires a parent to step in and help and a delay in the cycling.
 A service-based business is often easier to start and requires less capital at the beginning with a regular, but limited cash flow.

-Kids can setup a small workshop in a garage or under a carport, even on a driveway or patch of lawn and all they need is a few tools and a pump.
-The upsell we have seen in FutureProof is kids offering stickers and customizable spray-painted templates to personalize their bikes.
-Prices range from R10.00 for a puncture repair to R100.00 for a framed sprayed in unicorn colours or matte black.
-Total setup costs can be from R150.00 to R500.00 depending on the services offered.
+Kids can set up a small workshop in a garage or under a carport, even on a driveway or patch of lawn and all they need is a few tools and a pump.
+The upsell we have seen in FutureProof is kids offering stickers and customisable spray-painted templates to personalize their bikes.
+Prices range from R 10 for a puncture repair to R 100 for a framed sprayed in unicorn colours or matte black.
+Total setup costs can be from R 150 to R 500 depending on the services offered.

 Tips for Parents: Parents of kids that are entrepreneurial can get involved in any one of these ventures keeping in mind the following things: